zalenix/portaldocs/portal-sdk/generated/top-extensions-parameter-collectors.md

 }
 ```

+<a name="parameter-collection-parameter-collection-procedures-parameter-provider-send-data-to-and-from-the-provider"></a>
+#### Send data to and from the provider

-There are two required callbacks that are specified in the constructor options when the   `ParameterProvider` is initialized.
+Two required callbacks are specified in the constructor options when the `ParameterProvider` is initialized.
 They are **mapIncomingDataForEditScope** and **mapOutgoingDataForCollector**, and they map between the `TResult` and the `TEditScope`.

+* Data that the provider receives

+    The data of type `ServerConfig (TResult)` that the collector sends to the  provider is mapped to type `ServerFormData (TEditScope)` for the form's `EditScope` by using callback **mapIncomingDataForEditScope**.

+* Data that the provider sends

+    When the user clicks `Ok` on the `Create ActionBar` to close the provider blade, the **mapOutgoingDataForCollector** callback maps the form data of type `ServerFormData (TEditScope)` to the data of type `ServerConfig(TResult)`.
+This allows the collector to receive the data in the  `receiveResult` callback.

-Consequently, the `ParameterProvider` would be initialized as follows.
+Consequently, the `ParameterProvider` can  be initialized as follows.

 ```ts
 export class ParameterProviderFormPartViewModel extends MsPortalFx.ViewModels.Forms.Form<ProviderModels.ServerConfig> {